 OSPP is treated as normal pay.

-The calculation of average weekly earnings and the recovery of OSPP are subject to the same rules as for SMP.
+The calculation of AWE and the recovery of OSPP are subject to the same rules as for SMP.

 Fathers will have the right to take unpaid leave to attend up to two antenatal appointments.

-- In the 52 week period there will be two weeks’ compulsory SML (four weeks if they are manual workers) which the mother must take.
+- In the 52 week period there will be two weeks’ compulsory Statutory Maternity Leave (SML) (four weeks if they are manual workers) which the mother must take

-- Eligible parents will then be able to share the remaining leave and pay in the form of ShPP and ShPL between themselves as they choose.
+- Eligible parents will then be able to share the remaining leave and pay in the form of ShPP and SPL between themselves as they choose

-- Fathers are still entitled to two weeks OSPP basic paternity leave.
+- Fathers are still entitled to two weeks of OSPP basic paternity leave

-- Mothers with partners (who must also meet the qualifying conditions) are able to end the mother's leave and pay and share the untaken balance as ShPL and ShPP.
+- Mothers with partners (who must also meet the qualifying conditions) are able to end the mother's leave and pay and share the untaken balance as SPL and ShPP

-- Employees who take ShPL are protected from less favourable treatment as they will have the right to return to the same job if the total leave taken is 26 weeks or less in aggregate, even if the leave is taken in discontinuous blocks.
+- Employees who take SPL are protected from less favourable treatment as they will have the right to return to the same job if the total leave taken is 26 weeks or less in aggregate, even if the leave is taken in discontinuous blocks

-- It is up to the parents how they share ShPL - they can take it in turns or take time off together, provided they take no more than 52 weeks of this leave, combined in total.
+- It is up to the parents how they share SPL - they can take it in turns or take time off together, provided they take no more than 52 weeks of this leave, combined in total

 - ShPP is calculated in the same way as SMP.